Skip to Content

 By: Miles HenryFact Checked

 Some of the most expensive horses in the world have sold for tens of millions of dollars.
 The most expensive horse ever sold was a thoroughbred named Fusaichi Pegasus, purchased for $70 million.
-The second most expensive horse was Justify, which was sold for $60 million in 2015.
+The second most expensive horse was Justify, sold for $60 million in 2015.

 Picture of one of the biggest horse races,